 At the age of 22, she married William House and moved to Nashville, where she raised five children.
 To support her family, House worked at home as a washerwoman and seamstress.
 In 1891, a pamphlet entitled Freedmen’s Pension Bill: A Plea for American Freedmen began circulating around the black communities in central Tennessee.
 This pamphlet, which espoused the idea of financial compensation as a means of rectifying past exploitation of slavery, persuaded House to become involved in the cause that would become her life’s work.

 House’s activism was not without controversy.
-Newspapers of the time often ridiculed her efforts and the federal government attempted to arrest her and other leaders of the Association.
+Newspapers of the time often ridiculed her efforts and the federal government attempted to arrest her and other leaders of the association.
 In 1916, U.S. Postmaster General A.S.
 Burleson sought indictments against leaders of the association claiming that they obtained money from ex-slaves by fraudulent circulars proclaiming that pensions and reparations were forthcoming.
 House was convicted and served time in the Jefferson City, Missouri penitentiary from November 1917 to August 1918.
-Callie House died in Nashville at the age of 67 on June 6, 1928 from cancer.
+Callie House died from cancer in Nashville, Tennessee on June 6, 1928, at the age of 67.